MindscapeHQ/raygun4reactnative/README.md

 The `BeforeSendHandler` acts as an intermediate function between your application and Raygun.
 This function is parsed a CrashReportPayload and returns a CrashReportPayload or Null.
-Before the CrashReportPayload is sent to Raygun, this function will be called to interfere with the report.
+Before the CrashReportPayload is sent to Raygun, this function will be called to apply some logic to the report.
 If `null` or other invalid object is returned, then the report is ignored (not sent to Raygun).

 See also:<br/>